 How do I register for classes?
 In order to register for classes you will need to access the D.U.C.K. through the SWAN Portal.
 In some cases you will be required to speak with your advisor prior to registering for courses.

-What are My Advising Responsibilities?
+What are My Responsibilities as a Student?

 - Be familiar with the requirements for your major and select courses according to those program requirements and your educational goals.
 Refer to your program of study.